syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-The function `VSTACK` Appends arrays vertically and in sequence to return a larger array.
+The function `VSTACK` appends arrays vertically (one below the other) to return a larger array.